 Physical properties of the electrode material, such as the surface area, particle size, crystallite size and shape, and pore size, have a direct effect on the charge exchange within a single cell.
 Other physical attributes, such as crystal structure, solid and skeletal densities, and zeta potential of electrode material particles, play a key role in the battery’s internal conductivity.
 And the durability of the battery will be correlated not only to the quality of the electrode coating, but to its adhesion to the electrode itself.
 This can be accurately assessed via quantifiable scratch testing.

 Another key step in developing electrode materials is to test for heavy metal contamination.
-Acid digestion is the initial sample preparation step for heavy metal analysis.
+Microwave acid digestion is the initial sample preparation step for heavy metal analysis.

 With methods such as XRD or SAXS, it is also possible to characterize properties of electrode materials in operando in complete battery assemblies in order to monitor changes during the charging and discharging process.

 Proper design and development of the mixing and coating processes of the anode and cathode slurry is one essential part of battery performance.
 Knowing parameters like density, viscosity, viscoelasticity, and thixotropic behavior of the slurry provides information to determine and control composition and consistency.
 During mixing, unneeded agitation can thus be avoided by determining the time, speed, and temperature required to reach homogeneity.
 When it comes to choosing an appropriate pump or adjusting the formulation for better pumpability, the shear-rate-dependent viscosities and yield point have to be investigated.
 Good surface leveling during the coating process can be monitored by measuring the structural recovery.